chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 these computers only ran a single program at a time, typically in conjunction with a disk operating system (**"DOS"**); later they would run many processes cooperatively.
-There was only one user and thus, no need to worry about time-sharing -- these systems could be written to assume cooperation between all programs running on the machine[^that-said].
+There was only one user and thus, no need to worry about time-sharing &mdash; these systems could be written to assume cooperation between all programs running on the machine[^that-said].
 In 1982, Intel released the first commercial chips capable of protected mode operation & on-die memory mapping in the form of the 80286 processor[^gates-brain-dead].
 Taken together with the